-Pursuant to the terms of an amended earn-out arrangement ("Cycleo Earn-out") with the former shareholders of Cycleo SAS ("Cycleo Earn-out Beneficiaries"), which the Company acquired in March 2012, the Company must make payments based on the achievement of a combination of certain sales and operating income milestones over the period of April 27, 2015 to April 26, 2020.
-No payments have been made during fiscal years 2022 and 2021 for the remaining earn-out milestone.
-Any remaining payment for the earn-out is not expected to be material.
+Pursuant to the terms of an amended arrangement with the former shareholders of Cycleo SAS, which the Company acquired in March 2012, earn-out payments are based on the achievement of a combination of certain sales and operating income milestones over the period of April 27, 2015 to April 26, 2020.
+No payments have been made during fiscal years 2022 and 2021 for the remaining earn-out milestone pending the outcome or resolution of a dispute between the Company and the earn-out participants.
+Any payment that may be made for the remaining portion of the earn-out is not expected to be material.